EricHaddad/435-Project/Report.md

     Sources: The skeleton of the MPI code is used from lab 2.
 The counting sort function/algorithm is referenced from this GeeksForGeeks implementation:     https://www.geeksforgeeks.org/counting-sort/.
 It is slightly modified to fit our implementation.
 ---
+# Quicksort MPI
+---
+    Using MPI to parallelize the counting sort algorithm requires multiple processes such as the following:

+    Initialization: The program calculates how many chunks to create based on the size of the array and the number of processes entered by the user.

+    Data Distribution: MPI evenly divides the data among the chunks in preparation for the actual sorting.

+    Sorting Step: Each process will execute the quicksort() function on its own chunk.

+    Data Gathering: After all of the chunks have been sorted, the root process combines the results together into the final array.

+    Sources: The skeleton of the MPI code is adapted from lab 2.
+The quicksort algorithm was developed with help from https://www.geeksforgeeks.org/implementation-of-quick-sort-using-mpi-omp-and-posix-thread/.
+I adjusted the algorithm to fit my specific needs, but took information from their implementation.
+---